getitdonestudio/hcopdmx/README.md

 curl -sSL https://raw.githubusercontent.com/getitdonestudio/hcopdmx/main/bootstrap-raspi.sh | bash
 ```

-After the script completes, you'll need to run the PM2 startup command (which will be displayed in the terminal) to enable automatic startup on boot.
+The script installs all necessary dependencies (Node.js, Git, PM2), sets up the project, and configures the systemd service for automatic startup on boot.
+It also starts PM2 for monitoring purposes, but the actual autostart is managed through systemd.

-### Automatic Installation (Alternative)
+### Alternative Installation with Setup Script

 If you already have git installed: